OriolVillaro/FiBeFTa/README.md

 ## PREREQUISITES:

-The easiest way to install the libraries needed to run FiBeFTa is the use of the environment manager "Conda" (https://docs.conda.io/en/latest/), in order to create the environment with the file "req.txt".
+The easiest way to install the libraries needed to run a local copy of FiBeFTa is the use of the environment manager "Conda" (https://docs.conda.io/en/latest/), in order to create the environment with the file "req.txt".
 This files includes all the packages and the versions used by fibefta, and cab be used to replicate it by doing:

 		conda create --name <env> --file req.txt